Route nationale 4: Nancy to Strasbourg (296 km to 465 km)

 At Nancy the road heads southeast re-classified as the D 900.
 Through traffic then follows the A 33 to the south.
 The old road passes through Saint Nicolas de Port over the river and east into Dombasle-s-Meurthe and then onward to Lunéville north of the Foret de Vitrimont.
 The road passes round the Forêt de Mondon and then over rolling countryside.

 The road heads northeast along a ridge overlooking the Cornée de Réchicourt and Étang de Gondrexange in the Forêt de Réchicourt.
 The road then enters Alsace and the town of Sarrebourg.
 The road is doubled again as it meets the Autoroute A 4.
 The RN 4 passes through the Vosges over the Col de Saverne (385 m).
 As it heads down to Saverne it passes a Botanical Garden.
 After the town the road heads south east now in the valley of the Rhine.
 The countryside is flat and the road heads into the City of Strasbourg.
 The road becomes the autoroute A 351 joins the autoroute A 35 before branching east south of the city and over the river Rhine into Germany.
 The road then becomes the B 28.

+Village étape

+The route is served by the following two Village étapes, Ligny-en-Barrois and Sézanne.